The future of NHS HR and organisational development report: Unwrapped

 Leading future-proof change with digital and service innovation (Action points 4 – 6, 7 – 11, 31 – 35)

-- NHS organisations need workforce management systems that consolidate every required step – from service planning and scheduling to rota changes, vacancy filling, and payroll – into a single, interoperable, user-friendly platform, preventing the duplication of efforts.
+- NHS organisations need workforce solutions that consolidate every required step – from service planning and scheduling to rota changes, vacancy filling, and payroll – into a single, interoperable, user-friendly platform, preventing the duplication of efforts.

-- Harnessing data-driven insights generated by technology is key to improving visibility around shift scheduling and temporary staffing needs.
+- Harnessing data-driven insights generated by staffing software is key to improving visibility around shift scheduling and temporary staffing needs.
 However, systems must still allow for clinical and leadership intervention where needed.

-Finally, it’s important to remember that the best new solutions are those built in partnership with NHS staff, designed for use across multidisciplinary teams and to enable cross-organisational working.
-At Patchwork, we believe that to guarantee best outcomes, solution providers should offer comprehensive and ongoing support to partners as standard.
+Finally, it’s important to remember that the best new workforce solutions are those built in partnership with NHS staff, designed for use across multidisciplinary teams and to enable cross-organisational working across NHS integrated care systems.
+At Patchwork, we believe that to guarantee best outcomes, workforce solution providers should offer comprehensive and ongoing support to partners as standard.